wp-plugins/pubsubhubbub/tags/1.1/readme.txt

 == Description ==

 This plugin that implements [the PubSubHubbub protocol](http://pubsubhubbub.googlecode.com/svn/trunk/pubsubhubbub-core-0.1.html "the PubSubHubbub protocol").
-[PubSubHubbub](http://code.google.com/p/pubsubhubbub/ "PubSubHubbub") is a simple, open, server-to-server web-hook-based pubsub (publish/subscribe) protocol as a simple extension to Atom (and now RSS!).
+[PubSubHubbub](http://code.google.com/p/pubsubhubbub/ "PubSubHubbub") is a simple, open, server-to-server web-hook-based pubsub (publish/subscribe) protocol as a simple extension to Atom and RSS.

 Parties (servers) speaking the PubSubHubbub protocol can get near-instant notifications (via webhook callbacks) when a topic (feed URL) they're interested in is updated.